S1lence-z/cook-book/README.md

    ```
    git clone https://github.com/S1lence-z/cook-book.git
    ```

 2. Go to the downloaded directory in the folder from which you start the command above

 ### To start the program, follow either these steps:

 1. Open the cloned directory in your favorite IDE and start the main.py file

+2. Change you login credentials in the db_login.py file to your local databse

-2. Alternatively, you can navigate to the cloned directory in your command line and run the following command:
+3. Alternatively, you can navigate to the cloned directory in your command line and run the following command:
     ```
     python main.py
     ```